-2010 Pavement management software system purchased to help track pavement conditions 2012 2 nd & Fleishauer intersection school safety improvements include new ADA curb 2016 As part of succession planning, Senior Utility Worker position implemented.
-2010 and develop preservation strategies for street network.
-Implemented the use of liquid ramps, signage, striping and new continental style crosswalks 2017 City awarded "Tree City USA" designation for the 20 th consecutive year. deicer on streets as a tool during snow and ice events.
-2013 Pedestrian safety improvements installed at 2019 Utility Worker I position added to increase capacity to 2011 City utilizes "warm mix" asphalt technology for the first time, paving Fenton Street from W. 2nd to Wallace Road. mid block crossings on SW Filbert and SW Cypress adjacent to Linear Park system, including new maintain new transportation system elements built with 2014 Transportation bond.
-2011 8 th Street railroad crossing upgrading in partnership with Portland and Western Railroad.
-2014 continental style crosswalks, signage and pedestrian paddles.
-Public Works crews in 2019 Baker Creek Road re-striped from Crimson Court to Hill Road to add bike lanes and center left turn lane.
-Improvements include concrete crossing panels and new pedestrian crossings. partnership with local contractors responded to a major February snowstorm, 2020 Implemented a Driver Feedback program with the purchase of two Radar Driver 2012 2 nd & Hill intersection safety improvements are completed in a joint project with Yamhill utilizing liquid deicer, abrasives and road graders to keep snow routes open.
-Feedback Signs.
-These signs are pole mounted and will be rotated throughout the City in County.
-Intersection converted to a four way stop with new pavement markings on all four approaches.
-2015 Began upgrade of street name signs on arterial and collector streets to 6 inch upper and lower case letters corridors that have been identified as having excessive speed concerns or complaints.
-2012 Pedestrian crossing at 15 th & Evans for McMinnville High school is improved with new ADA curb ramps, curb and gutter and as recommended by Federal Highway Administration.
-Work to be completed over a 3 year period.
+- 2010 Pavement management software system purchased to help track pavement conditions and develop preservation strategies for street network. - 2010 Implemented the use of liquid deicer on streets as a tool during snow and ice events. - 2011 City utilizes "warm mix" asphalt technology for the first time, paving Fenton Street from W. 2nd to Wallace Road. - 2011 8th Street railroad crossing upgrading in partnership with Portland and Western Railroad.
+Improvements include concrete crossing panels and new pedestrian crossings. - 2012 2nd & Hill intersection safety improvements are completed in a joint project with Yamhill County.
+Intersection converted to a four way stop with new pavement markings on all four approaches. - 2012 Pedestrian crossing at 15th & Evans for McMinnville High school is improved with new ADA curb ramps, curb and gutter and landscaping.